plantbreeding/IPK-BrAPI-Validator/brava-web/README.md

 A web application for running and scheduling validations of BrAPI endpoints.
 Reports from previous runs can also be reviewed.

+## Requirements

+Requires node, npm and @angular/cli.
+See https://angular.io/guide/setup-local.
+Then run npm install from this directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.